revaturelabs/interviewquestions/Java/DesignPatterns/DesignPatterns.md

 ---

-15:Write the missing  code in the main method for implementing the singleton?
+15.Write the missing code in the main method for implementing the singleton.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)